Zupercharged/CDDA-Alternate-ear-graphics/Alternate ear graphics/README.txt

 # Alternate ear graphics
 A small mod I threw together which replaces certian mutation graphics with ones i'd redesigned.
 FULL DISCLAIMER, I designed these alternate graphics for a particular character of mine!
-I only made this because a few people seemed interested.
+I only made this mod because a few people seemed interested.
 Use this with the understanding that these graphics arent intended to work with all hairstyles, hair colours, skin colours or whatever other variables that might be relevant.
 Results may vary, you have been warned.

 # Dependencies